Cryotherapy (Cold Therapy) for Pain Management

 Elevation.
 Put your feet up ? or whatever body part is in pain.

 Pain medication.
-Over-the-counter products can help ease swelling and discomfort.
+Over-the-counter products can help ease discomfort.

 Rehabilitation exercises.
 Depending on where your injury is, you might want to try stretching and strengthening exercises that can support the area.

 Stop applying ice if you lose feeling in the skin where you are applying it.
-And if cryotherapy does not help your pain go away, contact your doctor.
+If cryotherapy does not help your pain go away, contact your doctor.
+Also, you may want to avoid cryotherapy if you have certain medical conditions like diabetes that affect how well you can sense tissue damage.